 (f) medical providers including medical and rehabilitation practitioners for assessing insurance claims

-(g) representatives, agents or contractors who are appointed by us in the ordinary operation of our business to assist us in providing goods or services or administering our business (such as for data storage or processing, data analytics, printing, mailing, marketing, planning and product or service development)
+(g) representatives, agents, contractors or approved organisations who are appointed by ACT Cabs in the ordinary operation of the business to assist us in providing goods or services or administering our business (such as for data storage or processing, data analytics, printing, background checks, mailing, marketing, planning and product or service development)

 (i) debt collecting agencies